robotamer/robotamer.github.com/md/md2static/Features.md

 Features
 --------

-1. html and js, no server side scripts needed.
+ * html and js, no server side scripts needed.
 Perfect for github and bidbucket hosting
-2. Write in markdown, not html
+ * Write in markdown, not html
-3. Simple short php script
+ * Simple short php script
-4. git history
+ * git history
-5. git push and distribute to as many remote hosts you like
+ * git push and distribute to as many remote hosts you like

-Roaddmap
+ * Menus are automaticly created from files in each folder
+ * You can have a sidebar file in each folder that gets added to the sidebar below the auto generated menu

+Roadmap
 --------

-1. Automate git add, commit and push
+ * Automate git add, commit and push
-2. Check git and only make and remake new and modified files
+ * Check git and only make and remake new and modified files

+ __Any help is welcome__